 - You can't change your settings until the timer runs out

-Step 4: Replace the habit
+Step 4: Replace Your Doom Scrolling Habit

-- Keep a book or e-reader nearby
+- Keep a book or e-reader nearby for when the urge strikes

-- Use a dedicated notes app for capturing thoughts
+- Use a dedicated notes app for capturing thoughts instead of reaching for social media

 Use an app that shows you how much time you've saved.
 Seeing "3 hours reclaimed this week" is a powerful motivator to keep going.
+Over time, moreover, tracking your progress helps you spot patterns — like which apps you turn to most when you're stressed or bored.
+Knowing your triggers is one of the most underrated steps to stop doom scrolling permanently.